Want to secure your computer against cyber threats? Are you aware of the latest cyber threats? This post is meant just for you!

-Firewall protects your computer against unauthorized connections from gaining access or control.
-Popular Operating Systems such as Windows, Mac OS, Linux, etc comes with built-in firewall.
+A firewall protects your computer against unauthorized connections from gaining access or control.
+Popular Operating Systems such as Windows, Mac OS, Linux, etc. come with a built-in firewall.
 For instance, Windows OS comes with Windows Firewall.

 If your built-in firewall is not active, you need to enable it for additional protection.
 For Windows users, go to Start > Windows Firewall > Enable Firewall.

 Alternatively, some antivirus programs incorporate ‘Firewall’ software which may require activation or premium subscription.
-You can also utilize any third-party firewall software such as ZoneAlarm, Glasswire, SyGate Personal Firewall, PeerBlock, etc.
+You can also utilize any third-party firewall software such as GlassWire Firewall, Sygate Personal Firewall, PeerBlock, etc.

 Use disk encryption tools

 Disk encryption software allows you to encrypt all (or part) of your storage disk thereby preventing your information from being accessed by unauthorized users.
-Windows OS comes with ‘Bitlocker’ disk encryption tool which requires activation to encrypt your disk drive.
+Windows OS comes with the ‘BitLocker disk encryption tool which requires activation to encrypt your disk drive.